Organs: Heart, lungs, liver, kidneys, pancreas, and intestines.

 Minnesotans can also add ‘donor’ to their driver’s license when they apply for or renew their license.
 You can also go into any Minnesota driver’s license office at any time to request a duplicate license with ‘donor’ on it.
 Please note that there is a charge if you request a duplicate license or ID card between renewals to register as a donor.

-No – organ, eye and tissue donation for transplant or research is not the same as willed body donation.
-Willed whole body programs are usually associated with teaching hospitals at major universities, and arrangements must be made in advance directly with the institutions.
+No. Organ, eye and tissue donation for transplant or research is not the same as willed body donation.
+Willed whole body programs are usually associated with teaching hospitals at major universities, and arrangements must be made in advance directly with the chosen institution.

 Living donation is managed directly through a hospital’s transplant center.
 Living donation opportunities most often include kidney donation, although in special circumstances a person may be able to donate a portion of their liver or a lobe of their lung while living.
 Visit LifeSource’s website for a list of transplant centers in the Upper Midwest.